VIAME/VIAME/README.md

 VIAME is a computer vision application designed for DIY AI including object detection, object tracking, image mosaicing, stereo measurement, image/video search, image/video annotation, rapid model generation, and tools for the evaluation of different algorithms.
-Originally targetting marine species analytics, it now contains many common libraries and compiles several other popular repositories together as a part of its build process, and is therefore also useful as a generic computer vision library.
+Originally targetting marine species analytics, it now contains many common algorithms and libraries, and is also useful as a generic computer vision library.
 The core infrastructure connecting different system components is currently the KWIVER library, which can connect C/C++, python, and matlab nodes together in a graph-like pipeline architecture.
 Alongside the pipelined image processing system are a number of standalone tools for accomplishing the above.
 Both a desktop and web version exists for deployments in different types of environments.

 Example Capabilities
 --------------------